reshamas/reshamas.github.io/_posts/2018-11-26-why-women-are-flourishing-in-r-community-but-lagging-in-python.md

 [NumFOCUS DISC and Jupyter](https://github.com/sbrice/disc-sprint-nyc-2018) held a sprint in October 2018 to increase diversity in open source.
 The impact of that sprint has not yet been published.

 It is unclear how many open source sprints are being held and their impact.
-That data is not being tracked by a single organization.
+This data is not being tracked by a single organization.

 ### [Python Software Foundation](https://www.python.org/psf/) (PSF)
 The Python Software Foundation manages the open source licensing of Python.
 They also run PyCon as well as other Python conferences around the world.
 They have a grants program for funding special projects.
 PSF has [27 meetup groups](https://www.meetup.com/pro/python-software-foundation-meetups/) in 3 countries, totaling 46K members.